idorocodes/Fark/README.md

 **Framework-agnostic Authentication Kernel for Rust**

 `fark` is a unified, strategy-based authentication library for Rust.
-It provides a clean core API for identity verification and strategy orchestration, with optional feautures for major web frameworks like Actix-web, Axum, and Rocket.
+It provides a clean core API for identity verification and strategy orchestration, with optional features for major web frameworks like Actix-web, Axum, and Rocket.

 > Build once.
 Use everywhere.
 No framework coupling.